Ligue 1

-Ahead of the 2023–24 season, the number of teams in the league was reduced to 18; four teams in the 2022–23 Ligue 1 were relegated to Ligue 2 and only two teams in Ligue 2 were promoted to Ligue 1.
-The current champions are PSG, who won a record thirteenth title in the 2024–25 season.
-The league has been won on multiple occasions by Monaco, the presence of which within the league makes it a cross-border competition.
+Ligue 1 was inaugurated on 11 September 1932 under the name National before switching to Division 1 after a year of existence.
+It continued to operate under that name until 2002, when it adopted its current name.
+Ligue 1 ranks fifth in the UEFA coefficient rankings as of 2025–26 based on performances in European competitions over the past five seasons, behind England's Premier League, Italy's Serie A, Spain's La Liga and Germany's Bundesliga.

+PSG are the most successful club, with 14 league titles, and the current defending champions as of the 2026–27 season.

 History

 Foundation

 Professionalism in French football did not exist until July 1930, when the National Council of the French Football Federation (FFF) voted 128–20 in favour of its adoption.
 Prior to this, the first division of French football was contested between 1894 and 1929 through an amateur league run by the USFSA.

 The founders of professionalism in French football were Georges Bayrou, Emmanuel Gambardella and Gabriel Hanot.
 Professionalism was officially implemented on 11 September 1932.

 In order to successfully create a professional football league in the country, the Federation limited the league to twenty clubs.
 In order to participate in the competition, clubs were subjected to three important criteria: